2025 WA Annual Maths Conference

 With a passionate commitment to building relationships through school-university partnerships, Matt works closely with schools, often teaching mathematics lessons and working with students, teachers, and mathematics leaders in school settings.
 Matt’s academic interests include mathematics leadership practice in schools, the development of teachers’ mathematical pedagogical reasoning, and pedagogical practices that engage students in mathematics learning.

-Dr Matt Sexton will deliver Thursday’s Keynote: Moving from “Should” to “Could”: Seeking Opportunities to Enact Professional Agency in Mathematics Education.
+Dr Matt Sexton delivered Thursday’s Keynote: Moving from “Should” to “Could”: Seeking Opportunities to Enact Professional Agency in Mathematics Education.

 Professor Amie Albrecht